What is clarithromycin?

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - If you are pregnant or plan to become pregnant.
-Whether clarithromycin can harm an unborn baby is unknown.
 Clarithromycin should not be used during pregnancy except when there are no other alternative treatments.
+Talk to your health care provider about possible risks with taking clarithromycin when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Clarithromycin may affect the way other medicines or products work, and other medicines or products may affect how clarithromycin works.
 Ask your health care provider if there are interactions between clarithromycin and the other medicines you take.

 Ask your health care provider about possible side effects from clarithromycin.
 Your health care provider will tell you what to do if you have side effects.